 It’s a good rule in general, but make sure that your goals are measurable and achievable.
 Especially while you are going through the process of launching an entire new product, keeping focus and having success happen is important.

 You need to know the who, where, and how of your marketing.
 There are lots of templates and website dedicated to discussing marketing.
 Who are you marketing to?
 It may be someone other than the user (such as baby toys).
 Where are you marketing?
 Online, radio, TV, billboards, etc. How are you marketing?
 Paying someone else, friends, or doing it all yourself?
 It doesn’t matter, just know what you are doing.

-Keep these things in mind as you begin to plan the launch of your product.
+Keep these things in mind as you create your product launch plan.
 This part of your project is something you want to start on as early as possible.
 As a last tip, make sure you have the right partnerships.
 They can bring you down or raise you up, and are largely outside of your direct control.
-As a full development firm instead of just a freelancer, read more here, we link our clients with the best possible partners for every stage of the process, which you can read more about here.
+As a full development firm instead of just a freelancer, we link our clients with the best possible partners for every stage of the process.